sophifang/recipes-and-ratings-model/README.md

 | n_steps + n_ingredients + difficulty + name               |    0.70423  |
 | n_steps + n_ingredients + difficulty + name + description |    0.850668 |

-, which revelas that our best-performing combination of features is `n_steps`, `n_ingredients`, `difficulty`, and `name`.
+, which reveals that our best-performing combination of features is `n_steps`, `n_ingredients`, `difficulty`, and `name`.
 This is the combination of features that we will be using to fit our final model.

 ### Model Description
 Based on our hyperparameter testing, our final linear regression model is fit based on four features: